 The devil may seem like a strange topic for us to study.
-In our society, you just don’t talk about Satan and his demons, unless you want people to point at you and call you crazy.
+In our society, you just don’t talk about Satan and his demons.
+If you do, people will point at you and call you crazy.
 That being said, the devil and his demons are very real and they are out to take down Christians any way they can.
 So there is an important lesson for us to take away from this verse.

 And God was performing extraordinary miracles by the hands of Paul, so that handkerchiefs or aprons were even carried from his body to the sick, and diseases left them and the evil spirits went out.

 Paul was traveling through Ephesus and God was allowing him to perform miracles and cast out evil spirits because of his faith in the Lord Jesus.
-When we think of the city of Ephesus, we usually think of the very inspiring book of Ephesians.
+When we think of the city of Ephesus, we usually think of the inspiring book of Ephesians.
 But during Biblical times, Ephesus was known as a place full of false magicians and wizards who would use incantations.
-When the people of Ephesus saw the miracles that Paul was able to perform in the name of Jesus they started talking about it and word caught on to what he was doing.
+When the people of Ephesus saw the miracles that Paul was able to perform in the name of Jesus they started talking about it and word caught on about what he was doing.
 Some men (the exorcists in verse 13) decided that they would do the same thing for their own purposes, probably to make money.
 But they had a problem, they didn’t know Jesus.
 And because they didn’t know Jesus, they couldn’t perform the same miracles that Paul did.
-They didn’t understand that God had the power, not Paul.
+They just didn’t understand that God had the power, not Paul.

 But Jesus is greater than any enemy we face.
-Satan and his demons are no match for Jesus.
-He is already victorious over the powers of darkness!
+(1 John 4:4) Satan and his demons are no match for Him.
+Jesus is already victorious over the powers of darkness!
 And because we are saved, we share in that victory.
-As believers we don’t need to fear the devil because Jesus has already defeated him.
+As believers, we don’t need to fear the devil because Jesus has already defeated him.
 There is nothing that Satan can do to us that will ever change the fact that we belong to Jesus, and he knows it.
 That’s why he should fear us!